Biblical Counseling Training For Lay Counselors

 - - Advance preparing of the person is good - God needs to work in their hearts to prepare them to receive Christ.

-- - Watch for a willingness to listen - a strong negative reaction usually only comes when the person is trapped and forced to listen.
+- - Watch for a willingness of the person to listen - a strong negative reaction usually only comes when the person is trapped and forced to listen.

 - - - - "Do you think that you are connected to God?
 On what legal or technical basis?"

-- - Record their response as to what basis they are relying on to get into heaven; later they may try to argue otherwise.
+- - Record the person's response as to what basis the person is relying on to get into heaven; later the person may try to argue otherwise.

 - - Explain the gospel clearly and concisely.

-- - It is best to read the verses rather than quote or paraphrase - it is hearing and believing the Word that will save them.
-(Romans 10:17)
+- - It is best to read out of a Bible the verses that relate to the gospel, rather than quote or paraphrase them to the person - it is hearing and believing the Word that will save people.

 - - Use a sin verse, such as Romans 3:23 or 6:23.

-- - Make sure to emphasize that Jesus died for YOUR sins - personalize it to them.
+- - Make sure to emphasize that Jesus died for YOUR sins - personalize it to the person.

-- - Ask for their reaction, "What do you think about this?"
+- - Ask for the person's reaction, "What do you think about this?"

-- - Address any issues they may have.
+- - Address any issues the person may have.

 - - Ask for a response to the gospel (invitation to receive Christ), "Would you like to believe in Jesus to pay the penalty for your sins?", "When do you want to do that, right now?"

-- - If they appear to be sincerely ready, assist them to pray, basing the prayer on the passages you used; otherwise allow them to decline or to think about it.
+- - If the person appears to be ready, assist the person to pray with sincerity, basing the prayer on the gospel-relating verses that you used; otherwise allow the person to decline or to think about it.

 Dear God,